modera/ModeraNotificationBundle/README.md

 ### Cleaning up old notifications

-Whenever a new notification is dispatched a few records in database are created and when you have a massive deployment with a lost of users you eventually notifications database might grow and performance might start to degrade.
-In order to avoid that the bundle ships *modera:notification:clean-up* console command which you can use to to clean those notifications which were already marked as read:
+Whenever a new notification is dispatched a few records in database are created and when you have a massive deployment with a lots of users your notifications database eventually might grow and performance might start to degrade.
+In order to address this issue the bundle ships *modera:notification:clean-up* console command which you can use to to clean those notifications which were already marked as read:

     app/console modera:notification:clean-up